juliesymons/juliesymons.github.io/userGPUOperators/index.md

 ## GPU Functions

-GPUOperators can also be built using smaller, reusable *GPU functions*.
+`GPUOperator`s can also be built using smaller, reusable *GPU functions*.
 Such functions are just Scala functions that return one of three GPU
 types: